 The above result allows us to deduce group-theoretical properties from Banach-algebraic data, and we apply this to the study of tensor products of $L^p$-Cuntz algebras.
-In this direction, we obtain further rigidity results which once again show a striking contrast with the setting of C*-algebras: our main result (see \autoref{cuntz rigidity text}) implies, among other things, the following.
+In this direction, we obtain further rigidity results which once again show a striking contrast with the setting of C*-algebras.
+Among other things, \autoref{cuntz rigidity text} implies the following.

 \begin{corintro} (See \autoref{non emb text}.)
 Let $p\in [1,\infty)\setminus \{2\}$.
-Then there does not exist a unital, contractive homomorphism $\mathcal{O}_2^p\otimes_p \mathcal{O}_2^p\to \mathcal{O}_2^p$. \end{corintro}
+Then there does not exist a unital contractive homomorphism $\mathcal{O}_2^p\otimes_p \mathcal{O}_2^p\to \mathcal{O}_2^p$. \end{corintro}

 Besides being a significant strengthening of the result, obtained in \cite{ChoGarThi_rigidity_2021}, that there is no isometric isomorphism $\mathcal{O}_2^p\otimes_p \mathcal{O}_2^p\cong \mathcal{O}_2^p$ if $p\neq 2$, our result also shows that there is no reasonable analog of Kirchberg's $\Ot$-embedding theorem in the $L^p$-setting.